Replacing an Expert Witness Unexpectedly: What You Need to Know

 Let’s not forget that an expert’s education and work background can always be challenged.
 The opposition can challenge an expert’s stated qualifications as described in their resume and testimony.
 This includes learning of a revelation that their experience is not relevant to the case at hand.
 Depending on the severity of an issue, the judge may deem the request to replace the expert as a harmless act.

 However, if the disqualified expert was lacking a certain scientific qualification, substituting an expert may not remain valid.
 Additional problems arise if the substitution of the expert could harm the defendant’s or the plaintiff’s case.
 In this case, the attorney may need to devise a backup plan.
-Professional experience and education are still important, and the new expert will need to pass the qualifications check with the judge and opposing lawyer just as the initial professional did.
+Professional experience and education are still important, and the new expert will need to pass the qualifications check with the judge and the opposing lawyer just as the initial professional did.

 Timing is Everything